LimityJsmeMy/limityjsmemy.cz-old/content/posts/my-first-post.md

 date: 2019-10-26T20:40:31.000+00:00

 ---
 Hello world.
 Coal under the ground!

 Make it work!

+Does the build work?